DARIAH-DE/status/documentation.md

 The `title` is required for all entries and used in status messages, for servers this should be the `fqdn`.

 The fields `description` and `website` are used for the entries in the list harvested by teresah.
-The key `teresah_included` defaults to `true` for services, unless explicity set to `false`.
+The key `teresah_included` defaults to `true` for services, unless explicitly set to `false`.

 The `dependencies` must be stated using the `id` of the collection entry, i.e. `/:collection/:name` where `:collection` is the name of the collection and `:name` if the filename without extension of the entry.
-If a dependency is listed that does not exist, the follwing error occurs:
+If a dependency is listed that does not exist, the following error occurs:
 ```
 Liquid Exception: Liquid error (line 6): divided by 0 in fulllist.md
 ```